cabins/.emacs.d/README.md

 # About this project

-This is NOT a part of [GNU Emacs](https://www.gnu.org/software/emacs/).

-This is just a personal configuration project to make Emacs, the most powerful text editor, more convenient to me.
+This is `NOT` a part of [GNU Emacs](https://www.gnu.org/software/emacs/) but a personal configuration project to make it more convenient to me.

-This project belongs to Cabins, an SDET(Software Developer Engineer in Test) from China.
+This project belongs to © Cabins from China.

 ## About Programming language

 I mainly use [Python](https://www.python.org/) & [Go](https://golang.org/) in my work.
 So I set up the programming environments for this two languages with [LSP](https://emacs-lsp.github.io/lsp-mode/) - the protocol from Microsoft.
 If you use other languages, such as JavaScript, C++, and so on, you can easily set up for them with LSP - sometimes you just install the language servers, Emacs config code does NOT need to change.

 ## About the default FONT
-I use [Ubuntu Mono](https://design.ubuntu.com/font/) as the default Latin Character font, and `华文细黑` as the default Chinese Character font.
-Download and install the fonts if you like them too, otherwise, change the `lisp/init-ui.el` to your preferences.
+I use Courier & 楷体, 'cause they are the only fonts not make my Windows version slow, change the `lisp/init-ui.el` to your preferences.

 ## Installation